 We recognise that sustainability drives value creation, protects and enhances the reputation of our company, ensures future resilience, and is the right way to run the business for our stakeholders.
 This environmental policy sets out our approach to operating as a Global Sustainable Brand and is informed by the UN Sustainable Development Goals which we are committed to supporting the delivery of.
-The principles defined in this policy address material environmental impacts we have as a global fashion brand - you can read more about how we manage and mitigate these risks and impacts here.
+The principles defined in this policy address material environmental impacts we have as a global fashion brand - we are in the process of updating these impacts which will be available shortly